 Private companies and government agencies that hold personal information are responsible for protecting that data, but even the most vigilant organization can be vulnerable.
 Moreover, once a breach has occurred, the aftershocks can last for years as cyber thieves exploit stolen information.
 Here is an overview of current cybersecurity trends and steps you can take to help protect your identity and personal accounts.

 Passwords and Security Questions

 An analysis of 10 million stolen passwords found that the most common password—used by 17% of users—was 123456.3 Many of the other top passwords were simple combinations of numbers or letters that could be cracked in seconds by dictionary-based hacking software.
-A strong password should be at least eight characters long and use a combination of lower-case letters, upper-case letters, numbers, and symbols.
-Avoid dictionary words and personal information such as your name and address.
+Below are some password best practices:

 Chips and Strips